asermej/StarterApp/docs/technical/core/security-performance.md

----
-description:
-globs:
-alwaysApply: false
----
-# 🔒 Security & Performance Standards
+# Security & Performance Standards

 **CRITICAL**: Security and performance are not optional - they are architectural requirements.